sjefvanleeuwen/showcase/README.md

 # Status

 Very much under construction.
 Started with the back end and setting up the project backstory, IDE in VSCode, docker containers, npm scripts and the micro services for an integrated development experience.
 The services are tested with integration tests.
+Beware this document is mainly a brain dump and still needs some editorial work.

 # Cowz n' Bullz background